kubeflow/community/KUBEFLOW-GENERAL-TECHNICAL-REVIEW.md

 #### Describe the project defaults

-Some defaults can be seen [in the Kubeflow manifests](https://github.com/kubeflow/manifests#installation).
+Some defaults can be seen [in the Kubeflow Community Distribution](https://github.com/kubeflow/community-distribution#installation).

 Additionally, API defaults are shown in the API docs, such as:
 [Kubeflow Trainer](https://github.com/kubeflow/trainer/blob/master/pkg/apis/trainer/v1alpha1/trainjob_types.go#L128)